MSc in Economic and Social History

 If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal during the first few months of the course, so that you will be well placed to make doctoral applications.
 The MPhil in Economic and Social History provides an alternative route to the DPhil, which would allow for entry to the doctoral programme at the beginning of students’ third academic year in Oxford.

 The allocation of graduate supervision is the responsibility of the Faculty of History and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under some circumstances a supervisor outside the Faculty of History may be nominated.
+Under some circumstances a supervisor outside the Faculty of History (eg the Department of Economics) may be nominated.
 An Oxford academic’s pre-application indication of willingness to supervise an enquiring applicant is not a guarantee that the applicant will be offered a place, or that the supervisor in question has capacity in that particular year.

 About a quarter of master’s students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations are as diverse as, but broadly in line with, undergraduate history career destinations: law, finance, management consultancy, civil service etc.